chrisfmontes/BCB546X_final_project/README.md

 This repository contains the following folders:

 **Figures:** Here you will find all the figures we used for our paper.
-**Paper:** Here you will find the paper describing our reproduction of the original paper's experiment.
+**Paper:** Here you will find the paper dodcumentation describing our reproduction of the original paper's experiment.
 **fastqc_out:** Here you will find the quality check analysis for each fastq file.
 **original_data:** Here you will find any data file that comes from the original paper's authors, including the original paper.
 **Scripts:** Here you will find all the scripts created and borrowed in order to perform our analysis.